-~Co-sponsored by Sacred Land Film Project~
+~Co-presented with Sacred Land Film Project~

 Indigenous communities around the world and in the U.S. are resisting threats to their sacred places—the original protected lands—in a growing movement to defend human rights and restore the environment.